dkifer/blog/_posts/2024-08-24-Paper-writing-and-mathematical-notation.md

 \newcommand{\notation}[2]{\newcommand{#1}{{\textcolor{\notationcolor}{\ensuremath{#2}}}}}
 \newcommand{\term}[2]{\newcommand{#1}{\textcolor{\notationcolor}{#2}\xspace}}
 ```
-Then to define a new piece of notation (make sure to add comments in the LaTeX so that you don't forget the notation!):
+Then to define a new piece of notation, add code like this to the preamble (make sure to add comments in the LaTeX so that you don't forget the notation!):
 ```
 \notation{\popsize}{N} % population size
 \notation{\nnparam}{\mathbf{W}} % neural network parameters